<100 subscribers

 Coins have no redeemable value.

-But even when all predictable production is user owned, profit will still appear for new inventions and late decisions and for other reasons.
+But even when all predictable production is user owned, profit will still appear for new inventions and late decisions, emergencies, etc.

 Bitcoin is slowly distributed to those who 'mine' each block.